 2. Slifer the Sky Dragon

-Slifer's fluctuating attack may be unpredictable but its next effect consistently proves fatal to your opponent: whenever they summon a monster inAattack mode, it instantly loses 2000 Attack.If its attack is reduced to zero from this effect, that monster is destroyed.
+Slifer's fluctuating ATK may be unpredictable, but his next effect consistently proves fatal: whenever your opponent summons a monster in attack mode, it instantly loses 2000 ATK, and if its power is reduced to zero from this effect, that monster is destroyed.
 In short, Slifer rewards hand advantage while weakening opposing foes, making him both an ace beatstick and utility creature.

 1. Obelisk the Tormentor